truongconghiep/CarND-Traffic-Sign-Classifier-Project/Traffic_Sign_Classifier_Writeup.md

 </code></pre>
 ![alt text][image11]

-Based on the performance evaluation above I choose the "Modified_LeNet" model as my final model
+Based on the performance evaluation above I choose the "Modified_LeNet" model, which has highest accuracy as my final model
 ##### Step 2: Train the final model
 * In this step I train my final model with bigger number of epochs:
   + EPOCH = 200